Bridging Distribution Shift and AI Safety: Conceptual and Methodological Synergies: Spurious Correlation

 To achieve invariant learning based on the invariant marginal distribution, various approaches directly assume or enforce the invariance of $P\bigl(Y \mid \Phi(X), E=e\bigr)$, and then further learn feature $\Phi(X)$ across different environments such that the discrepancy between them is minimized.

-Specifically, Maximum Mean Discrepancy \citep{borgwardt2006integrating} (MMD) is widely used as a tool for minimizing the distance between different marginal distributions.
-Early methods such as Maximum Mean Discrepancy Embedding \citep{pan2008transfer}, Transfer Component Analysis \citep{pan2010domain}, Domain Invariant Projection \citep{baktashmotlagh2013unsupervised}, Transfer Joint Matching \citep{long2014transfer}, and Deep Adaptation Networks \citep{long2015learning} use MMD to ensure that $P\big(\Phi(X), E=e\big)$ remains consistent across various environments. \citet{zellinger2017central, zellinger2019robust} propose the Central Moment Discrepancy as a new distance metric between $P\big(\Phi(X) \mid E = e\big)$ across different environments.
-It outperforms and is more computationally efficient than MMD.
-Domain-Adversarial Neural Networks \citep{ganin2016domain} aim to minimize the $\mathcal{H}$-divergence between $\Phi(X)$ across different environments while ensuring good predictive performance in environments with known labels. \citet{shen2018wasserstein} use the Wasserstein distance for minimizing the distance between the distributions of $\Phi(X)$ from different environments.
+Specifically, Maximum Mean Discrepancy~\citep{borgwardt2006integrating} (MMD) is widely used as a tool for minimizing the distance between different marginal distributions.
+Early methods such as Maximum Mean Discrepancy Embedding~\citep{pan2008transfer}, Transfer Component Analysis~\citep{pan2010domain}, Domain Invariant Projection~\citep{baktashmotlagh2013unsupervised}, Transfer Joint Matching~\citep{long2014transfer}, and Deep Adaptation Networks~\citep{long2015learning} use MMD to ensure that $P\big(\Phi(X) \mid E=e\big)$ remains consistent across various environments. \citet{zellinger2017central, zellinger2019robust} propose the Central Moment Discrepancy as a computationally more efficient alternative to MMD.
+Domain-Adversarial Neural Networks~\citep{ganin2016domain} aim to minimize the $\mathcal{H}$-divergence between $\Phi(X)$ across different environments while ensuring good predictive performance in environments with known labels. \citet{shen2018wasserstein} use the Wasserstein distance for minimizing the distance between the distributions of $\Phi(X)$ from different environments.
 Since the pairwise distances between $P\big(\Phi(X), Y \mid E = e\big)$ for different $e$ can be difficult to optimize, \citet{chevalley2022invariant} introduce a softer constraint that offers a better trade-off between invariance and predictability.